A Puppy Died On A United Flight After Being Stored In The Overhead Bin

 You can read the rest of the post here, but be warned the deceased dog is pictured.

-More passengers have come forward to help raise awareness of this cruel and unusual practice from United, who came under fire last year for “forcibly removing” a doctor from his seat, giving him a concussion and bloodying him because the flight was overbooked.
+More passengers have come forward to help raise awareness of this practice from United, who came under fire last year for “forcibly removing” a doctor from his seat, giving him a concussion and bloodying him because the flight was overbooked.

 Fuck United.
 They are the worst.
 Also, somebody teach the moron writer how to spell check a headline.